.. Loading ..

 For responsible mobility, ‘seamless’ intermobility is a must

-According to estimates by the United Nations (UN), by 2050, two out of three people in the world will be living in cities or urban centres(a).
-The same study also reveals that by 2030 there will be 43 cities with over 10 million inhabitants.
+The UN estimates that by 2050, 83% of the world’s population will live in cities or urban areas(a).
+According to the same study, there will be 37 cities with more than 10 million inhabitants worldwide by 2050, with Dhaka to Bangladesh having a population of over 52 million.
 Yet in most cities, 50% of the available ground space is currently occupied by cars (roads, parking, service stations and signage)(b)!
 All the data confirms, if we didn’t already know, the unsustainability of the autosolism model.

 Decongesting cities calls for ‘seamless’ intermodality.
 A mobility model that facilitates connections during a journey from start to finish between: high-capacity transport modes, which will always play a key role (trains, metro, tramway, bus); lower capacity but shared modes (collective ride-hailing or VTOL, carpooling); and individual modes (walking, cycling, scooter).